 A one-way ticket costs €1.40, but it’s better to get a travelcard with a few trips paid for if you’re going to use the bus or minibus at least 5 times.

 You can find more information about prices and times on the Granada transport page, Movilidad Granada.
+It is a good thing to know before visiting Granada.

 Where to eat tapas in Granada